The Lindbergh Kidnapping: Forensic Files Lost Episode

 Just a quick post this week to tell you about the most exciting Forensic Files sleuthing yet: A Reddit user posted a link to a 60-minute episode under the name Forensic Files Special.

-You might already know about the existence of some other hour-long Forensic Files episodes (the most famous being about Bobby Kent), but they were narrated by Peter Dean and HLN still broadcasts them.
+You might already know about the existence of other hour-long Forensic Files episodes (the most famous being about Bobby Kent), but they were narrated by Peter Dean, and HLN still broadcasts them.

 Peter Thomas lends his voice to the five Forensic Files Special episodes and they no longer air.
 Medstar, the production company behind Forensic Files, made the episode in 2005 as part of a five-part package for Court TV.